metosin/reitit/doc/performance.md

 To get better view on the real life routing performance, there is [test](https://github.com/metosin/reitit/blob/master/perf-test/clj/reitit/opensensors_perf_test.clj) of a mid-size rest(ish) http api with 50+ routes, having a lot of path parameters.
 The route definitions are pulled off from the [OpenSensors](https://opensensors.io/) swagger definitions.

-Thanks to the snappy [SegmentTrie](https://github.com/metosin/reitit/blob/master/modules/reitit-core/java-src/reitit/SegmentTrie.java) (a modification of [Radix tree](https://en.wikipedia.org/wiki/Radix_tree)), `reitit-ring` is fastest here.
+Thanks to the snappy [SegmentTrie](https://github.com/metosin/reitit/blob/master/modules/reitit-core/java-src/reitit/SegmentTrie.java) (a modification of [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree)), `reitit-ring` is fastest here.
 [Calfpath](https://github.com/kumarshantanu/calfpath) and [Pedestal](https://github.com/pedestal/pedestal) are also quite fast.

 ![Opensensors perf](images/opensensors.png)

 ### CQRS apis

-Another real-life [test scenario](https://github.com/metosin/reitit/blob/master/perf-test/clj/reitit/lupapiste_perf_test.clj) is a [CQRS](https://martinfowler.com/bliki/CQRS.html)-style route tree, where all the paths are static, e.g. `/api/command/add-order`.
+Another real-life [test scenario](https://github.com/metosin/reitit/blob/master/perf-test/clj/reitit/lupapiste_perf_test.clj) is a [CQRS](https://martinfowler.com/bliki/CQRS.html) style route tree, where all the paths are static, e.g. `/api/command/add-order`.
 The 300 route definitions are pulled out from [Lupapiste](https://github.com/lupapiste/lupapiste).

 Both `reitit-ring` and Pedestal shine in this test, thanks to the fast lookup-routers.
 On average, they are **two** and on best case, **three orders of magnitude faster** than the other tested libs.
 Ataraxy failed this test on `Method code too large!` error.